 The same applies to your fridge, too, as you’re going to have lots of additional items to squeeze in when you have larger parties to cook for.
 Start by filtering through everything to ensure it’s not out of date, as you don’t need to keep that bottle of chili sauce that went passed its sell-by date a month ago.
 Once you’ve emptied out some of the unnecessary products from your fridge and freezer you’ll have plenty of space to stock up on essential items to enjoy over the winter months.

 Just like the fridge, your pantry will have lots of items that are either out of date or no longer required.
 Sort through your pantry to create essential storage space for all of the extra items you’ll be purchasing throughout winter.
 It’s a well-known fact that we eat more when the winter comes, with a sense of hibernation running throughout the kitchen cupboards, and there’s nothing wrong with that!
-From the essential mince pie recipe ingredients, to jars of cinnamon and plenty of ginger, now is the time to add a wintery touch to your pantry and ensure you have all the herbs, spices and essential ingredients to have some festive fun.
+From the essential mince pie recipe ingredients, to jars of cinnamon and plenty of ginger, now is the time to add a wintery touch to your pantry and ensure you have all the herbs, take a photo with Halloween photography backdrop, spices and essential ingredients to have some festive fun.

 Whilst it may be a few weeks before Christmas, it’s never too early to add a warm and welcoming touch to your home.
 Bringing friends and family in from the cold and welcoming them with a homely space is the perfect way to make them feel comfortable and festive.
 Introducing some new rugs to your hard-flooring is ideal for making the space feel warmer and cosier, as you can fill in the empty spaces with some additional colour and comfort.
 Similarly, you could look at introducing some scented candles to your home to really lift the atmosphere and fill your interiors with gorgeous scents that reflect the winter season.